BY: MARYLUZ BARRAGÁN*

 And on the other hand, without having to enter into the debate about what is more serious if poverty discrimination or poverty caused by discrimination, it is essential that measures to reduce poverty take into account the way in which historical discrimination of minorities influences the resource distribution and rights protection.
 When governments are seeking to reduce poverty based on discrimination and increase access to the enjoyment of rights, policies must also aim to reduce discrimination due to historical factors such as race, ethnicity, gender, sexual orientation, disability, among others, because these are elements that facilitate the impoverishment of various social groups.

-*Maryluz is a researcher at the Center for the Study for Justice, Law and Society (Dejusticia).
+*Maryluz is a researcher at the Center for Law, Justice and Society (Dejusticia)

 Featured photo: Giulian Frisoni